 Jeep Wrangler Steering Wheel feels ‘Loose’

-Aside from that, we also have excessive play with a ‘dead spot’ which results in very vague steering responses.
+Aside from that, we also have an excessive play with a ‘dead spot’ which results in very vague steering responses.

 - Constant correction in the driving direction